 Many people choose setting the Walk Mode to Left & Right Arrow Keys and having the Body Speed set to ‘100’.
 That way the puppet will walk across screen like a computer game character.
 So what is the problem with this approach?

 Now scrub back along the timeline.
 The character should walk backwards to the start position as you would expect.
 Now hit play again.
 The character walks to the middle of screen as you expected, right?

 But here is the problem.
 If you jump the playhead to the start of the timeline, and hit refresh, the puppet is placed in the default middle of the screen.
 Not off-screen like we wanted.
 If you hit PLAY, the puppet will walk off to the left and NOT stop where we wanted it to.
 What is going on?

 The problem is, we haven’t set any start or stop keyframes for the puppet.
 So when we hit PLAY, Character Animator only sees we want the puppet to walk left for a certain amount of time.
 It doesn’t know the position we want the puppet to start at.

-If you need to use this approach (and sometimes you have to) I suggest you make sure you first use one of the Transform settings, like Position X, to set and keyframe a starting point for your puppet.
+If you need to use this approach (sometimes you have to – like the next tutorial, setting a quadruped to walk) I suggest you make sure you first use one of the Transform settings, like Position X, to set and keyframe a starting point for your puppet.
 Then hit refresh before playing the scene each time.
 That will force the puppet to always start where you want it to.